-- Shall consider complaints and refer them for resolution by informal means or undertake investigations into the conduct of individual judges in accordance with Part 5 of the Act, - Shall take such action, if any, in accordance with this Part as it considers necessary for the purposes of safeguarding the administration of justice whether as a result of its consideration of a complaint and its referral for resolution by informal means or the undertaking of an investigation under Part 5 or otherwise, - Shall prepare and publish guidelines providing for the resolution by informal means of complaints that are determined to be admissible under this Part,

-- Shall, not later than 12 months after its establishment, prepare and submit to the Board for its review draft guidelines concerning judicial conduct and ethics, which guidelines shall include guidance as to the matters a judge should consider when deciding whether he or she should recuse himself or herself from presiding over legal proceedings, for adoption by the Council, - May of its own volition or, shall, on the request of the Board or the Council, prepare and submit to the Board for its review draft amendments to guidelines concerning judicial conduct and ethics adopted by the Council, and - May provide such advice and recommendations to an individual judge or to judges generally on judicial conduct and ethics as it sees fit.
+- Shall consider complaints and refer them for resolution by informal means or undertake investigations into the conduct of individual judges in accordance with Part 5 of the Act, - Shall take such action, if any, in accordance with this Part as it considers necessary for the purposes of safeguarding the administration of justice whether as a result of its consideration of a complaint and its referral for resolution by informal means or the undertaking of an investigation under Part 5 or otherwise. - Shall prepare and publish guidelines providing for the resolution by informal means of complaints that are determined to be admissible under this Part, - Shall, not later than 12 months after its establishment, prepare and submit to the Board for its review draft guidelines concerning judicial conduct and ethics, which guidelines shall include guidance as to the matters a judge should consider when deciding whether he or she should recuse himself or herself from presiding over legal proceedings, for adoption by the Council, - May of its own volition or, shall, on the request of the Board or the Council, prepare and submit to the Board for its review draft amendments to guidelines concerning judicial conduct and ethics adopted by the Council, and - May provide such advice and recommendations to an individual judge or to judges generally on judicial conduct and ethics as it sees fit.

-judges generally on judicial conduct and ethics as it sees in.

 Membership Meetings attended

-Mr Justice Frank Clarke (Chairperson) (to 11 th Oct 2021) 3

-Mr Justice Donal O'Donnell (Chairperson) N/A
+Mr Justice Donal O'Donnell (Chairperson) 2

-(from 11 th Oct 2021) 0

-Mr Justice George Birmingham 3
+Mr Justice George Birmingham 2

-Ms Justice Mary Irvine 3
+Ms Justice Mary Irvine3 1

+Mr Justice David Barniville 1

-Ms Justice Patricia Ryan 3
+Ms Justice Patricia Ryan 2

-Judge Colin Daly (to 22 nd March 2021) N/A

-Judge Paul Kelly (from 22 nd March 2021) 3
+Judge Paul Kelly 2

-Mr Justice Charles Meenan 3
+Mr Justice Charles Meenan 2

 Judge Martin E. Nolan 2

-Judge Alan Mitchell 3
+Judge Alan Mitchell 1

-Mr Kieran Coughlan 3
+Mr Kieran Coughlan 2

 Ms Claire Archbold 2

-Professor Maeve Conrick 3
+Professor Maeve Conrick 2

 Mr Patrick Doyle 2

-Dr Bernard McCartan 3
+Dr Bernard McCartan 2